awsdocs/aws-kms-developer-guide/doc_source/ct-updatealias.md

 # UpdateAlias<a name="ct-updatealias"></a>

 The following example shows an AWS CloudTrail log entry for the [UpdateAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_UpdateAlias.html) operation\.
-The `resources` element includes fields for the alias and CMK resources\.
+The `resources` element includes fields for the alias and KMS key resources\.
 For information about creating aliases in AWS KMS, see [Creating an alias](alias-manage.md#alias-create)\.

 ```
 {